Tiger Rag: In popular culture

-A version of Tiger Rag can be heard in the Betty Boop cartoon Betty Boop and Grampy (1935).
-This particular version was later used in a brief scene in the Ren & Stimpy Adult Party Cartoon episode Fire Dogs 2 (2003).
-That version of the song was also used in a commercial for Xbox 360 during its launch in 2005.
+An instrumental portion is used in the soundtrack of Bimbo's Initiation (1931), and a vocal version of "Tiger Rag" recorded by Maple City Four in 1935 can be heard in another Betty Boop cartoon, Betty Boop and Grampy (1935).
+This particular version was later used in a brief scene in the Ren & Stimpy "Adult Party Cartoon" episode "Fire Dogs 2" (2003).
+Another version recorded by The Mills Brothers was used for the Xbox 360 Standoff commercial during its launch in 2005.
 The song is often heard in the "Ma and Pa Kettle" movie series.
+It also plays a prominent part in the film Tucker: The Man and His Dream (1988).
+From 1976 to 1978, Mercury used an adaptation of "Tiger Rag" as a commercial jingle for the Bobcat, a badge-engineered version of the Ford Pinto.

+The song is mentioned in David Bowie's song "Watch That Man" (1973).